Question: Why are your merino t-shirts so expensive?

 2. Our Price is Representative of the Cost of Doing Business

 Our 100% merino wool jersey fabric is grown, knitted, and dyed in Australia.
-Our t-shirts are ethically manufactured in Australia—no sweat shops, our makers are paid and treated well.
+As a business we’re Ethical Clothing Australia accredited—no sweat shops, our makers are paid and treated well.
 We are an Australian owned and operated business.

 Doing business this way, as you can appreciate, is more expensive.
 Our price allows us to cover the cost of doing business this way, while delivering a small profit at the other end so we can continue doing our thing and making more and more wonderful merino products here in Australia.